Devices / Red Light Therapy / LED Red Light

 PubMed

-This study was conducted in a lab setting using cell cultures, and its findings may not directly translate to human skin.
-Further research is needed to confirm these results and determine their relevance to human skin health.
+This study was conducted in lab experiments and animal models, and its findings may not directly translate to human skin.
+Further research is needed to confirm these results in humans.

 PubMed